valzaitsev/cvm-deployer/README.md

 ## 🚀 Deployment Guide

+### 1. Prepare and Upload the Encrypted AI Model Data
+_TODO: define the steps and provide the script to download the model from HF, encrypt it, and upload the resulting file to Azure BLOB storage._

-### 1. Clone the Repository
+### 2. Clone the Repository

     git clone https://github.com/valzaitsev/cvm-deployer.git
     cd cvm-deployer

-### 2. Configure Variables
+### 3. Configure Variables
 Create a `terraform.tfvars` file to securely pass your credentials and specific configurations:

+    cvm_poc_admin_username = "your_admin_username_for_VMs"
+    cvm_poc_admin_ssh_pubkey_path = "~/.ssh/your_ssh_public_key.pub"

+    # Github credentials to download custom docker containers for patched Trustee KBS server and precompiled KBS Client with built-in NVIDIA SDK
+    # TODO: make them public and available, and eliminate these variables
     ghcr_username = "your_github_username"
     ghcr_token    = "ghp_your_personal_access_token"

+    # Top-level directory name in Azure Storage Account, e.g. "models"
+    azure_storage_container_name = "your_container_name_for_models"

+    # File name with encrypted LUKS volume, e.g. "model.img"
+    encrypted_image_name = "your_encrypted_model_image.img"

+    # POC-only: secret key to be injected into the Vault
     workload_key  = "your_super_secret_luks_key"

+    # Model name to serve in vLLM
+    workload_model_name = "Qwen/Qwen3.8-27B"

-### 3. Initialize and Apply
+### 4. Initialize and Apply

     terraform init
     terraform plan -out=tfplan
     terraform apply tfplan

+Execution times:
-Terraform deployment takes 5-10 minutes or more due to Key Vault RBAC propagation and Confidential VM creation and boot times.
+- Terraform deployment including the Key Vault RBAC propagation and Confidential VM creation and first start up: ~5-10 minutes.
-After boot the cloud configuration scripts in VMs and deployment of docker images take additional 10-15 minutes.
+- Cloud configuration (`cloud-init`) scripts in VMs, GPU drivers installation and configuration, and deployment of docker images: ~10-15 minutes.
-Encrypted AI model is downloaded from Azure Blob storage, that takes another 10-15 minutes.
+- Encrypted AI model download from Azure Blob storage: ~10-15 minutes.

 ---